ankeshsingh/vhosts/README.md

 #To setup your project with nginx server in a single command.
 Shell script for creating required virtual hosts with nginx server in single command

-This shell script will configure your project with nginx server and creat a vertual host for your project.
+This shell script will configure your project with nginx server and create a vertual host for your project.
 Steps to exexute the command.

 Step1: Download nginxVhost.sh file.